 Officer fatally shot outside New Orleans high school game

-NEW ORLEANS (AP) — An officer working security at a high school basketball game in New Orleans has been fatally shot.
-Police Superintendent Shaun Ferguson told reporters that a man tried to enter the game Friday evening and got into an altercation with a staff member.
-The officer went to intervene, and the man shot him in the chest.
-The officer later died at a hospital.
-The suspect was quickly arrested.
+NEW ORLEANS (AP) — A police officer working security at a high school basketball game in New Orleans has been fatally shot.
+Police say 35-year-old John Shallerhorn tried to enter the game at George Washington Carver High School on Friday evening and got into an altercation with a staff member.
+Authorities say Tulane University Police Cpl.
+Martinus Mitchum went to intervene, and Shallerhorn shot him in the chest.
+Mitchum later died at a hospital.
+Shallerhorn was quickly arrested.
 The basketball game was stopped and ultimately called off.
-Police did not immediately name the officer or the suspect.
-The officer was a deputy constable with the Second City Court and a Tulane University police officer.
+Tulane University Police Chief Kirk Bouyelas issued a statement Saturday in which he mourned Mitchum’s death, saying the corporal had been committed to service.